Kawal Wildlife Sanctuary: Geography

-It is spread over an area of 893 km2, nearly 220,800 acres.
+Kawal Wildlife Sanctuary is located in Mancherial district and surrounded by Adilabad district and Komaram Bheem Asifabad district on the north, Jagtial district and Peddapalli district on the south and Nirmal district on the west.
+It extends from the Sahayadri Hills to Tadoba Andhari Tiger Reserve in Maharashtra.

-The reserve is accessible from Mancherial 50 km and from Hyderabad 270 km by road.
-The nearest airport is in Hyderabad.
+It covers an area of 893 km2.

 Wildlife

 Flora

 The sanctuary is one of the richest teak forests in the state, with dense pristine areas free of human disturbance.
 The River Godavari flows through this area.
 Dry deciduous teak forests mixed with bamboo, terminalia, pterocarpus, anogeissus and cassias.

 Fauna

 Mammal species that have been sighted include tiger, leopard, gaur, cheetal, sambar, nilgai, barking deer, chowsingha, and sloth bear.
 Several species of birds and reptiles are also found in the sanctuary.

 About 48 tigers are currently staying at the sanctuary, according to unofficial government sources, a number which the government hopes will increase over time.

 Threats

 It is increasingly getting threatened by growing human encroachment, rampant poaching, illegal wood felling and habitat loss.